The Easiest Gluten Free Sourdough Starter

 - it tastes pleasantly sour and has a fizzy quality

-- you will hear a hollow sound when you tap your container on the bottom
+- you will hear a hollow sound when you tap the bottom of the container

 If you don’t want to make a new starter every time you bake, this no-discard, no-feeding method will be perfect for keeping your starter going.